 George Rubino has been on the forefront of American bow making for over 40 years.
 His bows, as well as bows made by his students, are used by many of the finest string players worldwide.
 George’s faithfulness to the French bowing making tradition and his quest for knowledge has helped him craft bows known for their fine aesthetic quality and ability to produce everything the music demands.
 George studied with William Salchow and served as his teaching assistant at the UNH Violin Craftsmanship Institute for many years before being appointed as a bow making and bow repair instructor in 1988.
 Along with his work for the Institute, he lectures and teaches workshops on making and restoring bows, frogs, and buttons, as well as tool making and machine operations in the United States, Europe, and Australia.

 Andy Bennett has been a professional woodworker for over 30 years and currently maintains the string instruments for the Nantucket community music center.
-He is returning to the Institute for his seventh season.
+He is returning to the Institute for his eighth season.

 Kevin Curry operates an independent shop emphasizing bow making, bow repair and restoration as well as instrument repair.